angystallone/ProbShakemaps/README.md

 SeisEnsMan\Scripts\activate
 ```

-Then use the file `requirements.txt` provided in the folder `SeisEnsMan` to install the required libraries:
+Then use the file `requirements.txt` provided in the folder `SeisEnsManV2` to install the required libraries:

 ```bash
 python -m pip install -r requirements.txt